1960–61 Northern Rugby Football League season

 The 1960–61 Northern Rugby Football League season was the 66th season of rugby league football.

 Season summary

 Leeds won their first Championship when they defeated Warrington 25-10 in the play-off final.

 The Challenge Cup winners were St. Helens who beat Wigan 12-6 in the final.

 Swinton won the Lancashire League, and Leeds won the Yorkshire League.
-St. Helens beat Swinton 15–9 to win the Lancashire County Cup, and Wakefield Trinity beat Huddersfield 16–10 to win the Yorkshire County Cup.